-CONCEPT PAPER - 35% of Final Mark, due Wednesday, February 21, 2001 by 1130 hours.
+CONCEPT PAPER - 35% of Final Mark, due Monday, February 18, 2002 by 1130 hours.

-- 1. The purpose of the assignment is to provide students with the opportunity to explore and discuss a concept encountered in Level 1 and 2 Nursing and Health Issues.
+- 1. The purpose of the assignment is to provide students with the opportunity to explore and discuss a concept encountered in Applied Nursing Science Level 1 and 2.
 The paper will define and give a clear in-depth exploration of the selected concept reviewed in the researched material.
-The paper will show the reader that the student has studied the concept, done research, and thought about how this new knowledge can influence their present nursing practice and future practice. - 2.
+The paper will show the reader that the student has studied the concept, done research, and thought about how this new knowledge can influence their present nursing practice and/or future practice. - 2.
 A literature review is to be done to gain a variety of at least 2 perspectives on the chosen concept and to relate the concept to your nursing practice.
 You will need to scan several pieces of literature to select at least 6 to 8 literature sources to use in your paper.
 A minimum of 2 sources are to be primary sources.
 (A primary source is literature written by the person who conducted the research or proposed the theory, model or framework.
 A secondary source is a description of a study or studies prepared by someone other than the original author).
 Your literature review should use primary sources whenever possible.
 Some secondary sources may be used; your textbooks are an example of secondary sources but are not appropriate to use for a literature review.
 For the purposes of this concept paper, secondary sources such as journal articles that discuss or apply someone's work can be used.
 The original author should also be consulted.
 Dictionaries or encyclopedias can be used for definitions, but they are not to be part of the 6 to 8 sources for exploring the concept. - 3.
 Your paper must follow APA guidelines for format and content. - 4.
-It is required that students discuss the concept paper with their tutor. - 5.
-The paper must be submitted to receive a mark for the course.
+The text of the paper must be between 7 to 10 pages in total. - 5.
+It is strongly recommended that the students discuss the concept selection and perspectives with the tutor. - 6.
+The paper must be submitted to receive a mark for the course. - 7.
 To ensure security of your paper, please submit your paper to your tutor on the due date, do not submit them to the tutor's mailbox or desk.
 If your paper is late, 15 marks will be deducted for each school day it is late.
-Extensions are granted in exceptional situations (e.g., illness with a medical note, bereavement, etc.) and must be requested at least 24 hours before the deadline. - 6.
-The text of the paper must be between 7 to 10 pages in total. - 7.
+Extensions are granted in exceptional situations (e.g., illness with a medical note, bereavement, etc.) and must be requested at least 24 hours before the deadline. - 8.
+Two copies of the paper are to be submitted.
+The tutor will retain one paper. - 9.
 Marks will be assigned according to three criteria: content, structure or organization and mechanics of writing.
 The paper will be marked out of 100.
 See marking scheme criteria on the following page.
 Late marks are deducted from the paper mark and not from the total course.